pyhys/minimalmodbus/README.txt

   >>> print minimalmodbus._getDiagnosticString()

 Note that it can be very helpful to switch on the debug mode, where the communication details are printed.
-See the 'Develop' section above.
+See the 'Develop' section below.

 Author
 ------